 You can sign up with your email, Gmail or Facebook account.

-Step 2: Select a flowchart template from our templates library
+Step 2: Select a template from our library

-Aside from the ones we’ve shared above, we also offer hundreds of others that are easy to edit even if you have no design skills, for any different types of flowcharts there are.
+Besides the ones we’ve shared above, we offer hundreds of other flowchart templates that are easy to edit even if you have no design skills.

 Most of our templates are created with the simple drag-and-drop editor that lets you design in minutes, even if you have no design skills.

-You can add, edit, delete or drag nodes, texts, icons around in one click, and the node will automatically adjust to whatever content you add to it as well.
+You can add, edit, delete or drag nodes, texts, and icons around in one click and the node will automatically adjust to whatever content you add to it as well.

 Step 4: Liven up your flowchart with icons, illustrations and branding elements

-We offer over 40,000 icons and illustrations for you to visualize any information you want on your flow process chart.
+We offer over 40,000 icons and illustrations for you to visualize any information you want on your flowchart.

 If you upgrade to a Business account, you can enjoy My Brand Kit—the one-click branding kit that lets you upload your logo and apply brand colors and fonts to any design.